thisismypassport/shrinko8/README.md

 * `--no-minify-lines` : Disable removal of line breaks
 * `--no-minify-comments` : Disable removal of comments (requires `--no-minify-spaces`)
 * `--no-minify-tokens` : Disable removal and alteration of tokens (not including identifier renaming)
-* `--no-minify-reoder` : Disable reordering of statements
+* `--no-minify-reorder` : Disable reordering of statements

 You can control how safe the minification is (see [details about unsafe minifications](#pitfalls-of-full-minification)):
 * `--minify-safe-only` : Do only safe minification.
 Equivalent to specifying all of the below.